KuhlTime/bachelor-thesis/content/02_fundamentals.md

 ## Confined Spaces
 <!-- How does the legislation for cs in Canada look like? -->
 <!-- TODO: Declutter, does not look good for opener -->
-As defined by the Canadian department of justice, inside the **Occupational Health and Safety Regulations**, short *OHS* in subsection 11.01 a Confined Space (CS) is met by the following criteria @departmentofjusticecanada_2022_sor86304:
+As defined by the Canadian department of justice, inside the **Occupational Health and Safety Regulations**, short *OHS* a Confined Space (CS) is met by the following criteria @departmentofjusticecanada_2022_sor86304 (11.01):

+A space that...

 1. Is enclosed or partially enclosed
 2. Is not designed or intended for continuous human occupancy
 3. Has a limited or restricted means of entry or exit or an internal configuration that could complicate provision of first aid, evacuation, rescue or other emergency response

 <!-- What classification of cs are there? -->
-A CS can be classified as a **Hazardous Confined Space** when human health or life might be at danger do to the following conditions:
+A confined space can be classified as a **Hazardous Confined Space** when human health or life might be at danger do to the following conditions:

 Due to its...